segmentio/segment-docs/src/connections/destinations/catalog/actions-pinterest-conversions-api/index.md

 {% include components/actions-fields.html settings="true"%}

 > warning ""
-> By default, all mappings are sent as `web` conversions.
+> By default, all mappings send as `web` conversions.
 If you want to send events as mobile or offline conversions, update the Action Source in each mapping to be `app_android`, `app_ios`, `offline`.

 ## FAQ & Troubleshooting